Alendri/high_adventures/src/emirates-22/ch4-first-flight.md

 #emirates #aircraft/777 #story/flying-big-finally

 # First flight

-## Embarkation
 _What is wrong with the seat in front, why are the supports so weird?_ Oh well, it does not matter, I am in the aisle seat so I got slightly larger than usual footwell.
+In fact _Yay_!

 How naïve I turned out!